niklausgerber/PreLoadMe/README.md

 		margin:-100px 0 0 -100px; /* is width and height divided by two */
 	}

-### HTML
-Place following HTML Code directly after the `<body>` tag.
+Finally place the following HTML Code directly after the `<body>` tag.

 	<!-- Preloader -->
 	<div id="preloader">
 		<div id="status">&nbsp;</div>
 	</div>

 The outer DIV `preloader` will be called from the CSS file and will cover the entire website with a white DIV.
 The inner DIV `status` will show the loading animation.
+Also you should not forget to give your document a proper doctype.
+Otherwise the preloader might not work.

 ### Using with AJAX requests
 If you want to show preloader during AJAX request you can use the following CSS code.